 With the growth of the midwife as a career, the scope of the profession has also increased.
 While previous midwives may have been responsible only for the period of pregnancy and for a short duration after the child is born, many midwives today have taken a more holistic approach and are primary care providers for women on a long-term basis.
 They have extensive knowledge in sexual and reproductive health as well as prenatal and postpartum concerns.

 Most midwives are hired at the beginning of a pregnancy, and their primary responsibility during this early period will be to conduct physical examinations to track fetal development as well as the health of the mother.
 Additional tasks will include maintaining health records and referring women to specialists when needed, such as for a caesarean section delivery.
 Many midwives also provide childcare instruction after the birth as another service to clients.

 Typical Work Schedule

-Most midwives work full-time schedules.
-While the bulk of their work may be conducted during regular business hours, they are also required to be on call during all hours of the day, weekends, and holidays to deliver babies when patients go into labor.
+While the bulk of a midwife’s work will happen during regular business hours, they are also required to be on call during all hours of the day, including weekends and holidays to deliver babies when their mother clients go into labor.

 Midwives are most commonly self-employed, though they may have close relationships with obstetricians in their area with whom they exchange referrals.
 Midwives typically operate their own businesses and take on clients on a freelance basis.
 However, they may also work as nurses or assistants in hospitals or the offices of OBGYNs.